-Purpose of Tool: This tool is a guide for care and treatment options for patients who have a difficult airway.
-Can also be useful for training teams who are present for intubations.
+Purpose of Tool: This tool is a guide for care and treatment options for patients who have a difficult airway and can also be useful for training teams who are present for intubations.
 The tool should be visible in areas where intubations occur.

-Reference: Practice Guidelines for Management of the Difficult Airway, retrieved at: http://anesthesiology.pubs.asahq.org/ article.aspx?articleid=1918684
+Reference: Practice Guidelines for Management of the Difficult Airway, retrieved at: